 But Jesus and Buddha lived so long ago that it’s sometimes difficult to imagine them as human beings like us.
-Not so with this month’s celebrated Master, Śrī Ramakrishna.
+Not so with this celebrated Master, Śrī Ramakrishna.
 This Master was born recently enough that we have photographs of him.
-It’s easier to imagine the period in which he lived and the life he must have experienced.
-When we can envision the times and places of great beings they become more personal to us.
-They become more real.
+When we can envision the times and places of great beings they become more personal and real to us.
+It’s easier to imagine the period in which they lived and the life they might have experienced.
 And their teachings begin to take root in our hearts and minds.

 Śrī Ramakrishna’s Early Life

-Ramakrishna was born on February 18, 1836, in a rural area of Bengal, India.
+Śrī Ramakrishna was born on February 18, 1836, in a rural area of Bengal, India.
 He was the son of deeply religious parents of the priestly caste.
-Their virtuous examples molded and secured their son’s.
+Their virtuous examples molded and secured their son’s character.

-Khudiram Chatterji, his father, was especially committed to truthfulness.
+For example, Khudiram Chatterji, Ramaskrishna’s father, was especially committed to truthfulness.
 He would not break this cherished principle on any grounds.
 On one occasion, he was pressured to lie for a village landlord.
 Khudiram refused to bear false witness.
 This eventually resulted in the confiscation of his ancestral property.